heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 Using all the elements you have learned so far, create a Dockerfile that will run the JAR file you have from the Java IOs chapter.

-You can use the following Dockerfile at the root level of the Java IOs project as a starting point:
+You can create a new file named "Dockerfile" (without any extension) at the root level of the Java IOs project as a starting point:

 ```dockerfile
 # Base image